DhananjayGupta300/DhananjayGupta300.github.io/_posts/2019-01-10-Java On The Rocks.md

 title: “JAVA on the Rocks!”

-excerpt: "JAVA: Java and Version Advocacy, ever wanted a new release to be neat?
+excerpt: "JAVA: Java and Version Advocacy, wanted a new release to be neat?
 Well, here we got JAVA, on the rocks! "

 modified: 2019-02-10